2003 Atlantic hurricane season: Tropical Storm Bill

 Tropical Storm Bill developed from a tropical wave on June 29 to the north of the Yucatán Peninsula.
-It slowly organized as it moved northward, and reached a peak of 60 mph shortly before making landfall 27 mi west of Chauvin, Louisiana.
+It slowly organized as it moved northward, and reached a peak of 60 mph shortly before making landfall 20 mi west of Cocodrie, Louisiana.
 Bill quickly weakened over land, and as it accelerated to the northeast, moisture from the storm, combined with cold air from an approaching cold front, produced an outbreak of 34 tornadoes.
 Bill became extratropical on July 2, and was absorbed by the cold front later that day.

 Upon making landfall on Louisiana, the storm produced a moderate storm surge, causing tidal flooding.
 In a city in the northeastern portion of the state, the surge breached a levee, which flooded many homes in the town.
 Moderate winds combined with wet soil knocked down trees, which then hit a few houses and power lines, and left hundreds of thousands without electric power.
 Further inland, tornadoes from the storm produced localized moderate damage.
 Throughout its path, Tropical Storm Bill caused around $50 million in damage (2003 USD) and four deaths.